jamillan/PodFather/README.md

-This is the infrastructure for the TweetBot Podcast recommender that I build for the Insight Data Project.
+This is the infrastructure for the TweetBot Podcast recommender that I build for the Insight Data Project mostly written in a spam of 3 weeks.
 It builds a tweetbot that responds with podcast recommendations as a reply to tweets sent by users.

 The ML pipeline can be describe as follows:
 (i) It takes existing (~120,000) podcast data in multiple languages (all.csv) and performs nlp preprocessing (word stopping, cleaning of e-mails urls, TF-IDF).